VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 users, and can capture the user's intent more effectively than DTOs.

-In a typical CQRS implementation, the read-model returns data to the UI as DTOs.
-The UI sends commands to the write-model.
+In a typical CQRS implementation, the read-model returns data to the UI as a DTO.
+The UI then sends a command (not a DTO) to the write-model.

 ## Domain-driven design (DDD) and aggregates